 Let’s talk about organizations that are clearly failures with the future — those who are stuck in a rut, and unable to figure out what to do next.

-With a twenty-five year focus on innovation, I’ve become convinced that many organizations develop a cultural sclerosis that holds them back to such a degree that their failure becomes a blinding liability.
+With a twenty-five-year focus on innovation, I’ve become convinced that many organizations develop cultural sclerosis that holds them back to such a degree that their failure becomes a blinding liability.

 - A lack of appreciation for the extent of disruption that is underway: your industry and business model won’t be the same in 5 or 10 years.
 If you fail to appreciate that, every action and strategic decision you make today sets you up for failure tomorrow.